-Proposal Recommended Vote Vote Required Impact of Withhold Votes/ Abstentions (3) Broker Non-Votes (4) Proposal 1 Election of One "Class I" Director "FOR" Plurality (1) No Effect No Effect Proposal 2 Ratification and Appointment of Independent Registered Public Accounting Firm for the Fiscal Year Ending December 31, 2021 "FOR" Majority (2) No Effect Not Applicable Proposal 3 Advisory Vote to Approve the Compensation Provided to the Company's Named Executive Officers in 2020 "FOR" Majority (2) No Effect No Effect
+Proposal Recommended Vote Vote Required Impact of Withhold Votes/ Abstentions (3) Broker Non-Votes (4) Proposal 1 Election of Three "Class II" Directors "FOR" Plurality (1) No Effect No Effect Proposal 2 Ratification and Appointment of Independent Registered Public Accounting Firm for the Fiscal Year Ending December 31, 2022 "FOR" Majority (2) No Effect Not Applicable Proposal 3 Advisory Vote to Approve the Compensation Provided to the Company's Named Executive Officers in 2021 "FOR" Majority (2) No Effect No Effect

-- (1) The director will be elected by a plurality of the votes cast at the meeting.
-This means that any individuals nominated for election to the Board of Directors at the Annual Meeting receiving the highest number of "FOR" votes will be elected.
-You may either vote "FOR" the nominee, or "WITHHOLD" your vote with respect to the nominee.
-You may not cumulate votes in the election of the director. - (2) Approval of Proposal 2 and Proposal 3 will be obtained if the holders of a majority of the votes cast at the Annual Meeting vote "FOR" the proposal.
-Under our Bylaws, unless otherwise provided by applicable law or the rules of the securities exchange on which our securities are listed, all matters other than the election of directors shall be decided by a "majority" of votes cast "FOR" or "AGAINST" the matter. - (3) Neither abstentions nor withhold votes will count as votes cast "FOR" or "AGAINST" any of the proposals at the Annual Meeting, which means that they will have no direct effect on the outcome of any proposal. - (4) Broker non-votes will have no direct effect on Proposal 1 and Proposal 3.
+- (1) The directors will be elected by a plurality of the votes cast at the meeting.
+This means that individuals nominated for election to the Board of Directors at the Annual Meeting receiving the highest number of "FOR" votes will be elected.
+You may either vote "FOR" the nominees, or "WITHHOLD" your vote with respect to one or more of the nominees.
+You may not cumulate votes in the election of directors. - (2) Approval of Proposal 2 and Proposal 3 will be obtained if the holders of a majority of the votes cast at the Annual Meeting vote "FOR" the proposal.
+Under our Bylaws, unless otherwise provided by applicable law or the rules of the securities exchange on which our securities are listed, all matters other than the election of directors shall be decided by a majority of votes cast "FOR" or "AGAINST" the matter. - (3) Neither abstentions nor withhold votes will count as votes cast "FOR" or "AGAINST" any of the proposals at the Annual Meeting, which means that they will have no direct effect on the outcome of any proposal. - (4) Broker non-votes will have no direct effect on Proposal 1 and Proposal 3.
 Brokers are permitted to exercise their discretion and vote without specific instruction on Proposal 2.